 The fall admission deadline is January 15 to be guaranteed consideration for available financial aid.
+We do not admit for spring.
 Graduate study applications are submitted directly to the Graduate School of Cornell University, which has jurisdiction over all graduate work and advanced academic degrees.
-Note that we will not review your application until it is fully complete, including test scores.
+A complete application includes a statement of purpose, a personal statement, unofficial transcripts, and two (preferably three) letters of recommendation.
 Please do not include copies of certificates, passports or other documents.
-Please note that your application cannot be reviewed until it is complete and no individual faculty member can offer you admission.
-A graduate admissions committee will read your application when complete and make the decision.
+We will not review your application until it is fully complete, including TOEFL/IELTS test scores.
+No individual faculty member can offer you admission.
+A graduate admissions committee will read your application when it is complete and make the decision.

 Please email the Graduate Field Assistant for pre-application information.

 Admissions are based on evidence of potential capability for advanced study.
 Applicants for the Ph.D. must already hold a master's degree.
 We do not require the GRE.

 All students whose first language is not English must take the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System), unless you have studied full-time for two or more years at a college or university where English is the language of instruction located in a country where English is the native language.